snowplow-referer-parser/referer-parser/README.md

     ...
 ```

-The number of search engines and the domains they operate on is constantly growing.
-We therefore need to keep `search_engines.yml` up-to-date, and hope that the community will help!
+The number of search engines and the domains they use is constantly growing - so we need to keep `search_engines.yml` up-to-date, and hope that the community will help!

 ## Contributing